 LMRA decided to respond to new technology opportunities and adhere to the market’s growing needs.
 It reached out to TCS as its trusted transformation partner.
 TCS proposed a multi-phased cloud migration to enable a better integrated and more efficient system while maintaining a high level of security.
 TCS conducted a detailed on-premise assessment of the Mainframe system for application migration, security, performance and reliability.
 They also looked at the validation of the migration strategy and right sizing following multiple proof of concepts and proposed migration to the new AWS platform.

-Various data and application in IBM Mainframe were migrated and AWS cloud, many native services such as AWS EBS, S3, EFS and EC2 were commissioned at the target site.
-Cost-effective storage and archiving solution was leveraged using Glacier/Glacier Deep Archive.
-Fully automated backup management using custom scripts, AWS Backup Service and S3 snapshots were put in place.
-Multiple copies of synchronous and asynchronous data base replication were used to achieve near-zero recovery point objective (RPO) and recovery time objective (RTO).
+Various data and application in IBM Mainframe were migrated and AWS cloud, many native services such as Amazon Elastic Block Store (EBS), Amazon S3, Amazon Elastic File System (Amazon EFS), and Amazon Elastic Compute Cloud (EC2) were commissioned at the target site.
+Cost-effective storage and archiving solution was leveraged using Amazon S3 Glacier/ Amazon S3 Glacier Deep Archive.
+Fully automated backup management using custom scripts, AWS Backup Service and Amazon S3 snapshots were put in place.
+Multiple copies of synchronous and asynchronous data base replication were used to achieve near-zero Recovery Point Objective (RPO) and Recovery Time Objective (RTO).

 Setting the stage for future transformation